lukas8092/proxtalk-ble-mobile-chat-app/README.md

 - Create user account
 - Option to upload your own profile picture
 - Comments on message by websocket
 - You can like message

+<a href="https://github.com/lukas8092/proxtalk-ble-mobile-chat-app/blob/main/images/%C5%A0t%C4%9Bp_C4B_TP_Plakat.jpg">Poster for project in czech</a>